joshuajweldon/hawaii_to_dos/README.md

 ### Food Trucks

 You can get some great food by going to "Eat the Street" events and visiting different food trucks.
-Here are a few parking locations for the food trucks.
+Here are a few parking locations for the food trucks, if you can't make the event.

 [__Pau Hana Market Waikiki__](https://www.yelp.com/biz/pau-hana-market-waikiki-honolulu?utm_campaign=www_business_share_popup&utm_medium=copy_link&utm_source=(direct))